Category: Photography

 Adobe Creative Cloud?

 Many years ago I was very much against the idea of “renting” software.
-When you buy a product, it’s nice to know that you have “purchased” something so that that item can continually return value for it’s useful life.
-As software versions have become more and more blurry with the ease of updates, the fundamental…
+When you buy a product, it’s nice to know that you have “purchased” something so that that item can continually return value… Read more

 • California’s Seven Federal Highways